sourcegraph/learn/posts/how-to-make-a-composer-package.md

 If you received an error message or no version number, then either or both are not installed.
 Head to the [Docker installation page](https://docs.docker.com/engine/install/) and/or the [Docker Compose installation page](https://docs.docker.com/compose/install/).

 What about Composer?
-As we using docker to run our code, we don't need to actual install [Composer](https://getcomposer.org/) in our local machine.
-To get it, we'll use a docker image from [Docker Hub](https://hub.docker.com/_/composer), so we can make it available in our container.
-We'll see how to do this in the next section.
+As we are using Docker to run our code, we don't need to install [Composer](https://getcomposer.org/) on our local machine.
+Instead, we'll use a Docker image from [Docker Hub](https://hub.docker.com/_/composer), so we can make it available in our container.
+We'll walk through how to do this in the next section.

 With these prerequisites in place on your machine, you're ready to move forward with this tutorial.